Ondem 4 Tablet is an antiemetic medication commonly used to treat nausea and vomiting caused by various medical treatments and conditions.

 Ondansetron may increase the risk of abnormal changes in the electrical activity of the heart, which can lead to a potentially fatal abnormal heart rhythm.
 Cancer chemotherapy, radiation therapy, and surgery can all cause nausea and vomiting.

 No, Ondem 4 Tablet is not a steroid; it is an antiemetic.
-Ondem 4 Tablet is a 5-HT3 receptor antagonist that is selective.
+Ondem 4 Tablet is a selective 5-HT3 receptor antagonist.
 It is used to prevent and treat nausea and vomiting, which are common after surgery or as a result of cancer chemotherapy.

 No, Ondem 4 Tablet does not help with motion sickness.
 This is due to the fact that Ondem 4 Tablet has very little effect on motion sickness nausea.